Skip to content

 Population Health Careers Outlook

-• Maternal Child Health Specialist: Works to improve the health outcomes of mothers, infants and children through education, advocacy and program development at local, national, or global levels.
+• Public Health Specialist: Works to improve the health outcomes of communities through education, advocacy and program development at local, national, or global levels.

 Population and Family Health Master’s Degrees at Columbia

 The Columbia University Mailman School of Public Health offers two paths to an advanced degree in Population and Family Health: the MPH and MS programs.
-Both programs equip students to address public health challenges related to population health and the well-being of families.
+Both programs equip students to confront urgent population challenges and harness emerging global trends to build solutions that advance health, equity, and well-being.

-The MPH in Population and Family Health is designed to provide a public health education with a focus on population health issues.
-Students gain expertise in health systems, policy development and strategies for improving health outcomes across diverse populations.
-The program includes core courses, specialized training and opportunities for hands-on experience through an Applied Practice Experience and Integrative Learning Experience paper.
-The MPH program can be completed full-time or in an accelerated one-year format for highly motivated professionals.
+The MPH in Population and Family Health is designed to provide a skills-based public health education with a focus on complex issues that affect local and global health.
+Students gain expertise in data collection and analysis, program planning and implementation, evaluation research, and human rights advocacy.
+The program draws upon PopFam’s strength in integrated research and practice, including core courses, specialized training, and opportunities for hands-on experience through an Applied Practice Experience and Capstone paper.
+The MPH program can be completed in 2 years full-time, as a dual degree, or in an accelerated one-year format for candidates who meet certain requirements.
+Columbia also offers 4+1 MPH programs with specific undergraduate institutions.

-The MS in Population and Family Health is intended for individuals seeking advanced training in the field with an emphasis on research and specialized topics.
-Students are required to complete a core set of courses, including epidemiology and biostatistics and select electives based on their career interests.
-The MS program is flexible, with the option to be completed full-time in 9 months or part-time over 2-3 years.
-This degree is ideal for those seeking to develop technical expertise in public health research and analysis, particularly in the areas of family health, population health and related disciplines.
+The MS in Population and Family Health is intended for individuals seeking advanced training in the field with an emphasis on integrated research and practice and specialized content areas.
+Students are required to complete a core set of courses, and select coursework on their in their selected concentration area, such as: sexual and reproductive health and rights; child, youth and family health; maternal and child health; health and human rights; public health and humanitarian action; implementation science; or complex health systems.
+The MS program is tailored to the training needs of individual students and is designed to be completed full-time in 9 months or part-time over 2-3 years.

 Student Perspective